davidAdeshinaArungbemi/davidAdeshinaArungbemi/README.md

 ## Gyronics
 **Website:** [Gyronics](https://gyronics.com)
-Co-founder, Lead AI.
 Co-founder and Lead AI.
 Leading the design and development of AI systems for gesture recognition and human-AI interaction.

 ---